 2. Consider Your Approach

 Once you’ve cleaned up your profile, your next step is considering what your relationship with this girl is.
 How to start a conversation with a girl on Facebook depends on how well you know her.

-- If she’s a random girl you’ve never met before and have no connections to: Good luck.
+If she’s a random girl you’ve never met before and have no connections to: Good luck.
 You might as well send her a friend request and hope for the best.
-If you send her a message it will likely end up in her “other” inbox, where she’ll never see it.
+If you send her a message it will likely end up in her filtered inbox, where she’ll never see it.
 You don’t have many options aside from sending her a request.

-- If you’re not Facebook friends with her but you have mutual friends: Are there any pictures or something else interesting on Facebook that involve the two of you?
+If you’re not Facebook friends with her but you have mutual friends: Are there any pictures or something else interesting on Facebook that involve the two of you?
 Perhaps you both went to a festival with mutual friends and there’s a picture that has both of you tagged in it.
 Commenting something general about the event will at least let her know you exist.
 Try doing something like that before you send her a friend request so she has an idea of who you are.

-Let’s assume that the girl you’re crushing on decides to add you as a friend on Facebook.
+Let’s suppose that the girl you’re crushing on decides to add you as a friend on Facebook.
 Now you’re able to contact her through Facebook Messenger.
 Assuming she doesn’t know you very well, your initial message should introduce yourself and assure her that you’re not a spammer.

-Hi Molly, I’m Josh!
+“Hi Molly, I’m Josh!
 Facebook told me that we both know Sarah and I remember talking to you once at a Smash Mouth concert.
-Have you heard their newest album?
+Have you heard their newest album?”

-This lets her know who you are because you have a mutual friend and discusses something that you’re both interested in right away.
+This lets her know who you are because you have a mutual friend, and discusses something that you’re both interested in right away.

 Since you’re now friends on Facebook, take a few minutes to review her profile and see what she’s interested in.
 Check the About tab on her page to see what she went to school for and what her current job is.
-Some people add their favorite quotes, media, or random details about themselves in the Details about X sidebar, but this isn’t too common.
+Some people add their favorite quotes, media, or random details about themselves in the Details about [Name] sidebar, but this isn’t too common.

 Take a look at her recent photos to see what she’s done lately.
 Anything you can learn about her that gives you something interesting to talk about is key.